 Step Three: Identifying Test Cases

-It can be tricky to identify which pieces of code make for a good test.
-You should first have a general understanding of what your script does and the expected output.
-Before you begin to identify test cases, you should be familiar with the concept of mocking.
+Identifying the right code to test can be challenging.
+You'll need a general understanding of what your script does and its expected output.
+Before you start identifying test cases, you should be familiar with mocking.
 Mocking allows you to isolate a unit of code and mimic its behavior.

 Mocking